 Do not contribute to the demise of primates by sharing these types of videos showing cute but totally unnatural behavior from primates.

 Celebrity endorsements That Further Encourage Primates as Pets

 Actress Kirstie Alley owns an astounding14 ring-tailed lemurs.
 She claims to adore them (even though she incorrectly refers to them as monkeys).
 However, she does NOT recommend them as pets.

 In 2013, Justin Bieber made international headlines when his capuchin monkey was confiscated by the German authorities.
 He was supposed to present the appropriate paperwork and retrieve the monkey.
 But he never did.
 As a result, authorities suspected that he had acquired her illegally or was in possession of her illegally.
 It’s illegal to keep pet monkeys in California where he lives.

 The monkey still has issues today.
 She struggles to communicate with the other capuchins whom she lives with.
-5 years later!
+All these years later!
 Being a pet has caused her a LOT of unnecessary pain.
 Just because he wanted a cute monkey.